 Article XX of the Statute of the International Atomic Energy Agency (IAEA) references three key nuclear materials: uranium, plutonium and thorium.
 Uranium and thorium are both found in nature, although require significant processing before they can be utilised in nuclear reactors or nuclear weapons.
 Plutonium does not occur in nature; rather it is created from uranium (U-238) within a nuclear reactor.
-Once separated in a chemical process known as reprocessing, plutonium can be used in mixed oxide (MOX) fuel to power certain nuclear reactors, or in nuclear weapons.
+Once separated in a chemical process known as reprocessing, plutonium can be used in nuclear weapons or as a component of mixed oxide (MOX) fuel to power certain nuclear reactors.

-Both nuclear reactors and nuclear weapons are powered by nuclear fission - the splitting of the nucleus of an atom into two or more parts - which produces neutrons and a small amount of energy.
-To generate significant amounts of energy, a 'chain reaction' must occur whereby neutrons produced from the fission of nuclear materials hit and split additional 'fissile' nuclei.
-This is a process that normally only occurs when certain heavy elements are bombarded by neutrons under favourable conditions.
+Both nuclear reactors and nuclear weapons operate by harnessing the energy released by nuclear fission - the splitting of the nucleus of an atom into two or more parts - which produces neutrons and a small amount of energy.
+To generate significant amounts of energy, a 'chain reaction' must occur.
+This involves neutrons released by the fission of nuclear materials colliding with and splitting other 'fissile' nuclei, releasing further neutrons.
+The process normally occurs when certain heavy elements are bombarded by neutrons under favourable conditions.
 There are only a small number of isotopes that can sustain a fission chain reaction, known as 'special fissionable material'.
-Those most notable from a nuclear security perspective, due to the relatively large quantities of them that have been produced, are Uranium-235 (U-235) and Plutonium-239 (Pu-239).
-Uranium-233 (U-233), which can be produced from thorium, is also a special fissionable material.2 However, with no country currently operating a thorium fuel cycle, it is far less prevalent than U-235 or Pu-239.
+Those most notable from a nuclear security perspective, due to the relatively large quantities that have been produced, are Uranium-235 (U-235) and Plutonium-239 (Pu-239).
+Uranium-233 (U-233), which can be produced from thorium, is also a special fissionable material.2 However, with no country currently operating a thorium fuel cycle, it is far less widespread than U-235 or Pu-239.

 U-235 forms only 0.7% of naturally occurring uranium, the rest of which is mostly made up of non-fissile U-238.
 Most nuclear reactors and all nuclear weapons require the percentage of U-235 in naturally reoccurring uranium to be increased through a process known as 'enrichment'.
-For light water reactors (LWRs), the most widespread type of nuclear power reactor, this enrichment level has to be increased to around 3-5%.
-In contrast, smaller reactors used for research purposes have traditionally used uranium enriched to a level greater than 20%.
+For light water reactors (LWRs), the most widespread type of nuclear power reactor, this enrichment level has to be increased to around 3-5% U-235.
+In contrast, smaller reactors used for research purposes have traditionally used uranium enriched to a level greater than 20% U-235.
 Nuclear weapons typically use uranium enriched to around 90% U-235.
-Materials with differing uranium enrichment levels are broadly categorised as either: depleted uranium - less than 0.7% U-235; natural uranium - 0.7% U-235; low enriched uranium (LEU) - greater than 0.7% and less than 20% U-235; highly enriched uranium (HEU) - equal or greater than 20% U-235; and weapons-grade uranium - approximately 90% U-235.
+Materials with differing uranium enrichment levels are broadly categorised as either: depleted uranium - less than 0.7% U-235; natural uranium - 0.7% U-235; low enriched uranium (LEU) - greater than 0.7% and less than 20% U-235;3 highly enriched uranium (HEU) - equal or greater than 20% U-235; and weaponsgrade uranium - approximately 90% U-235.
 It is theoretically possible to use HEU of any enrichment level in a nuclear weapon although, as the percentage of U-235 decreases, the amount of material required increases exponentially (as does the difficulty in assembling such a device).